tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter09_Neural_SpaceTime/Chapter09_Neural_SpaceTime.md

 ## 3.Method Overview
 ![image.png](Chapter09_Neural_SpaceTime_files/image.png)
-The central innovation of this paper is to **jointly predict motion and appearance** of a dynamic scene using two neural networks—trained entirely in a **self-supervised** manner from raw multi-shot measurements.
+The central innovation of this paper is to jointly predict motion and appearance of a dynamic scene using two neural networks—trained entirely in a self-supervised manner from raw multi-shot measurements.

-As illustrated in **Fig. 1a**, the system takes a sequence of raw images $I_{t_1}, I_{t_2}, I_{t_3}, I_{t_4}$ captured under different illumination conditions using an LED-array microscope.
+As illustrated in Fig. 1a, the system takes a sequence of raw images $I_{t_1}, I_{t_2}, I_{t_3}, I_{t_4}$ captured under different illumination conditions using an LED-array microscope.
 Each image corresponds to a slightly different time point, and due to sample motion, they do not align perfectly.
 A conventional reconstruction (middle) assumes a static scene and thus suffers from motion artifacts.
 In contrast, NSTM (right) reconstructs a clean scene at each time by modeling and correcting the motion.

 ### 3.1 Inputs and Outputs

-As shown in **Fig. 1b**, the **inputs** to the model are:
+As shown in Fig. 1b, the inputs to the model are:
 - A spatial grid of coordinates $(x, y)$ covering the image domain,
 - A temporal coordinate $t$ representing the time point of interest.

-The **outputs** are:
+The outputs are:
 - A reconstructed scene $o(x, y, t)$ at that time point,
 - And ultimately, a synthetic measurement $\hat{I}_t$ generated by passing $o(x, y, t)$ through the system's forward model.